Best ways to save money in Dubai!!

-Few days back I posed a question to y friends through What’sapp and I received the following responses:
+I asked a question to y friends through WhatsApp and I received the following responses:

-My Question: What’s the one best strategy to save money in Dubai?
+What’s the ONE best strategy to save money in Dubai?

 Responses from my friends: I sent this question to around 25 friends.
 And received around 12 responses.
 Here are the ones that I thought were good:

 “Refrain from spending from your future income (credit cards, personal loans)”